Yoasobi: 2022–2023: Hajimete no, "Idol" and The Book 3

-2023–present: Overseas expansion and subsequent releases
+2023–2025: Overseas expansion and fifth anniversary

-In November 2023, Yoasobi was an opening act for two Tokyo shows of British rock band Coldplay's Music of the Spheres World Tour, and released the single "Biri-Biri", inspired by the short story written by Ayano Takeda Kimi to Ameagari o, to commemorate the first anniversary of role-playing video games Pokémon Scarlet and Violet releases.
-The next month, the duo featured on Yumi Matsutoya's 50th anniversary greatest hit album Yuming Kanpai!!, for the remake of "Chūō Freeway", originally from 14 Banme no Tsuki (1976), adding new materials sourced from Matsutoya's biographical novel Subete no Koto wa Message Shōsetsu Yuming (2022) by Mariko Yamauchi.
-They also participated in the seventh iteration of television special 18Fes, singing one-time-only "Heart Beat" with 1,000 teenagers between 17 and 20 years old, broadcast on December 25 and the song was released the next day.
-From December 2023 to January 2024, the duo launched the radio show Yoasobi's Otsumami Radio with Apple Music and Podcasts for four episodes.
+In November 2023, Yoasobi was the opening act for the two Tokyo shows of Coldplay's Music of the Spheres World Tour, and released the single "Biri-Biri", inspired by the short story written by Ayano Takeda Kimi to Ameagari o, to commemorate the first anniversary of the release of the role-playing video games Pokémon Scarlet and Violet.
+The next month, the duo were featured on Yumi Matsutoya's 50th anniversary greatest hit album Yuming Kanpai!!, for the remake of "Chūō Freeway", originally from 14 Banme no Tsuki (1976), adding new materials sourced from Matsutoya's biographical novel Subete no Koto wa Message Shōsetsu Yuming (2022) by Mariko Yamauchi.
+They also participated in the seventh iteration of television special 18Fes, performed one-time-only "Heart Beat" with 1,000 teenagers between 17 and 20 years old, broadcast on December 25 and the song was released the next day.